yosg050/JobAndApplicationsManager/README.md

+# Admin Screen Review

-In the JobAndApplicationsManager project, I was responsible for developing the Management Screen,
+In the JobAndApplicationsManager project, I developed the admin screen to help managers manage job postings and handle job applications that have been posted.

-The tasks included:

-Dynamic Data Display – Retrieving data from the database and displaying it on the management screen.
+## Dynamic Data View
+- **Real-time data:** Current data is retrieved and displayed from the database.
+- **Clear layout:** Data is organized for easy scanning.

-Job and Application Management – Enabling the addition, editing, and deletion of jobs or applications.
+## Job and Application Management
+- **CRUD operations:** Enable adding, editing, and deleting jobs and applications.

-Enhancing User Experience – Creating an intuitive interface for easy and efficient data managem
+## User Experience Improvement
+- **Intuitive Design:** Created a user-friendly interface.
+- **Interactive Elements:** Includes modals, tooltips, and feedback messages.